usertomlin/JCuda-LDA/README.md

 1. Supports NVIDIA graphic cards, Cuda 8.0.44, and Java 7 or above, on 64 bit Windows 7, 8, and 10.

-Feel free to leave issues if there are any Cuda configuration problems.
+2. Add the four jar files in the 'libs' folder to build path, and then the APIs can be used.

-2. Use Maven to build project, or add the jar files in the 'libs' folder to build path.
+Feel free to leave issues if there are any Cuda configuration or other environmental problems.

 ## Usage